janschill/cern-solid-code-investigation/report/evaluation-solid-implementations.md

 ### Enterprise Solid Server

+Inrupt the

 TODO: Write Enterprise Solid Server

 ### Hosting a Solid Server Behind a Domain

-NSS being the most complete server by means of passing the Solid Test Suite and being used in production by Inrupt and the Solid Community on their domains it was looked at and used to set up an own instance.
+NSS is the most complete server in terms of passing the Solid Test Suite.
+It currently used by Inrupt and the Solid Community to offer free data pods for development, experiments and to get familiar with Solid.
+NSS was also used to set up an own instance on the janschill.de domain.

-This write-down mostly follows [this tutorial](https://solidproject.org/for-developers/pod-server) from the official Solid website, the documentation in the [repository](https://github.com/solid/node-solid-server) of the NSS and other sources from the web, which shall be referenced as used.
+This write-down mostly follows [this guide](https://solidproject.org/for-developers/pod-server) from the official Solid website, the documentation in the [repository](https://github.com/solid/node-solid-server) of the NSS.

 #### Web Server

 Before installing the NSS, a physical web server, preferably running a Linux distribution is needed.
 A domain should be configured to point to this web server.
 This can be done at the DNS hosting and domain name registration service that holds the domain.
-The domain that will be used in this tutorial is `janschill.de` and is configured at Hetzner Online.
+The domain that will be used in this example is `janschill.de`.

 #### Digital Wildcard Certificate

 NSS uses instead of a subdirectory approach a subdomain one to create the space for an isolated user pod.
-This means a new user registers and gets a pod location at the address https://username.janschill.de and not https://janschill.de/username.
+This means a new user registers and gets a pod location at the address https://username.janschill.de/ and not https://janschill.de/username/.
 This is a design decision and there has been some [discussion](https://github.com/solid/node-solid-server/issues/1349) about moving or allowing the setting of the latter.
 There are benefits and drawbacks to these approaches that shall not be discussed in this context.
 One drawback of this needs to be addressed – as it is essential for this setup.
 It is the need for [wildcard certificates](https://en.wikipedia.org/wiki/Wildcard_certificate).
 This is only a drawback, if a developer has not heard about this concept or has never set up digital certificates in general, as the process is quite straightforward.
 In short a wildcard certificate allows a certificate to be used with multiple subdomains and is created with `certbot`, a program offered by Let's Encrypt, as follows: